kamilath/Enhancing-Buyer-Experience-with-Predictive-and-Analytical-Tools-for-Used-Car-Selection/README.md

 - **Price Analysis**:Analyzed the selling price of cars in relation to different features through scatter plots.
 ## Usage
-You can modify the analysis by changing the dataset or parameters in the visualizations.

-The notebook provides a starting point for further exploration of the used car market.
+You can modify the analysis by changing the dataset or parameters in the visualizations.The notebook provides a starting point for further exploration of the used car market.

 ## Results
 - The most popular car brands and models in the dataset.